google/wuffs/std/deflate/README.md

 Open XML format, the OASIS Open Document Format for Office Applications and the Java JAR format.

-Wrangling those formats that build on flate (gzip, zip and zlib) is not provided by this package.
+Wrangling those formats that build on deflate (gzip, zip and zlib) is not provided by this package.
 For zlib, look at the `std/zlib` package instead.
 The other formats are TODO.